 Associating Hive Actions with Github Branches

-Once enabled, the Github Integration will show a new icon when you open Actions in Hive.
-If you open an action, you'll see a new git icon:
+Once enabled, the Github Integration will show a new section when you open Actions in Hive.
+If you open an action, you'll see a new button to 'Attach branch':

 From here, you can enter a branch name you'd like to track: